SRGSSR/srgmediaplayer-apple/Documentation/Getting-started.md

 Note that control center integration does not work in the iOS simulator, you will need a real device for tests.

+## Thread-safety

+The library is intended to be used from the main thread only.

 ## Further reading

 This guide only scratches the surface of what you can do with the SRG Media Player library.
 For more information, please have a look at the demo implementations and check the header documentation (especially the `SRGMediaPlayerController` header documentation, which covers all topics extensively).